 Tel: 905.525.9140 ext.
-22043

-E-mail: macgsa@mcmaster.ca
+22043 E-mail: macqsa@mcmaster.ca

 Contact the GSA concerning your health benefits, travel and other funding, and graduate student organizations.
 The GSA represents the members (all graduate students) before the authorities of McMaster University, and promotes communication and participation in all matters of common interest of the members of the Association, both at McMaster and in other educational institutions.
-The GSA owns and operates the Phoenix restaurant and bar - show your student card for a discount!
+The GSA owns and operates the Phoenix restaurant and bar - show your Mac ID card for discount!

-Human Rights and Equity Services (HRES) http://www.mcmaster.ca/hres/index.html McMaster University Student Centre Room 212
+Equity Office https://equity.mcmaster.ca/ McMaster University Student Centre Room 212

 Tel: 905.525.9140 ext.
-27581

-Email: hres@mcmaster.ca
+27581 Email: hres@mcmaster.ca

-Provide services to all students, staff and faculty members at McMaster community.
-They are responsible for the University's Sexual Harassment Policy and Anti-Discrimination Policy.
+Provides services to all students, staff and faculty members at McMaster.
+They are responsible for the University's Sexual Harassment Policy & Anti-Discrimination Policy.